Kitware/SMTK/doc/tutorials/add_a_bridge/entity_uuids.rst

   only a UUID (for instance, to specify inputs to a modeling kernel operation).

-There are two way to about storing and maintaining this bidirectional map between modeling kernel entities and SMTK
+There are two ways to go about storing and maintaining this bidirectional map between modeling kernel entities and SMTK
 UUIDs: